rafael-c-alexandre/ansible-role-provision/README.md

 rafael-c-alexandre.provision
 =========

 An Ansible role to provision an automated user for executing Ansible playbooks on Debian servers.
 It creates a user and configures SSH access.
+Optionally, it can also create new users and user groups.

 Requirements
 ------------